-- i.
-The MCOP is ultimately responsible for meeting all contractual obligations under the MCOP's Provider Agreement with ODM, regardless of delegation. - ii.
-For all MCOP delegated responsibilities under this Agreement, the MCOP must: - 1.
-Monitor FDR performance on an ongoing basis and conduct a formal review at least annually to identify any deficiencies or areas for improvement; - 2.
-Communicate the results of the performance review to the FDR and impose corrective action on the FDR as necessary; - 3.
-Notify ODM and submit a corrective action plan to ODM if at any time the FDR is found to be in noncompliance with MCOP's delegated contractual obligations; and - 4.
-Ensure there is no disruption in meeting the MCOP's contractual obligations to ODM, if the FDR or the MCOP terminates the arrangement between the FDR and the MCOP. - iii.
+- iii.
 Unless otherwise specified by ODM, all information must be submitted to ODM directly by the MCOP. - iv.
-The MCOP must report changes to or termination of FDR arrangements to ODM no less than 15 calendar days prior to the effective date of the change or termination.
-For terminated FDR arrangements, the report to ODM must include: - A description of whether the activity previously performed by the FDR will be transitioned to the MCOP or another FDR, or terminated entirely.
-If the activity will be transitioned to another FDR, the MCOP shall indicate the entity that will be responsible for the activity after termination of the FDR arrangement. - 2.
+The MCOP must report termination of FDR arrangements to ODM no less than 15 calendar days prior to the effective date of the termination.
+For terminated FDR arrangements, the report to ODM must include: - 1.
+A description of whether the activity previously performed by the FDR will be transitioned to the MCOP or another FDR, or terminated entirely.
+If the activity will be transitioned to another FDR, the MCOP shall indicate the entity that will be responsible for the activity after termination of the FDR arrangement and submit an FDR agreement notification to ODM as described in this Agreement for the new entity. - 2.
 A transition plan describing how the MCOP will ensure minimal disruption to members as a result of the termination. - v.
 In accordance with 42 CFR 438.602, the MCOP must post on its website the name and title of individuals included in 42 CFR 438.604(a)(6).
-For the purposes of this requirement, "subcontractor" is defined as any individual or entity that has a contract with the MCOP that relates directly or indirectly to the performance of the MCOP's obligations under this Agreement, not including a network provider. - 59.
+For the purposes of this requirement, "subcontractor" is defined as any individual or entity that has a contract with the MCOP that relates directly or indirectly to the performance of the MCOP's obligations under this Agreement, not including a network provider. - 60.
 Appeals and Grievances.
 The MCOP shall have written policies and procedures for an appeal and grievance system for members, in compliance with the requirements of OAC rule 5160-58-08.4, 42 CFR 422.564, and 42 C.F.R.
 438 Subpart F, and shall include the participation of individuals authorized by the MCOP to require corrective action.
 The MCOP is prohibited from delegating the appeal or grievance process to another entity unless approved by ODM.
-The policies and procedures shall include a process by which members may file grievances and appeals with the MCOP, and a process by which members may access the state's fair hearing system through the Ohio Department of Job and Family Services (ODJFS) Bureau of State Hearings (BSH).
+The policies and procedures shall include a process by which members may file grievances and appeals with the MCOP, and a process by which members may access the state's fair hearing system through the Ohio Department of Job and Family Services (ODJFS) Bureau of State Hearings (BSH). - a.

-- a.
 State Hearing Process.
 The MCOP shall develop and implement written policies and procedures that ensure the MCOP's compliance with the state hearing provisions specified in division 5101:6 of the Administrative Code.
 Upon request, the MCOP's state hearing policies and procedures shall be made available for review by ODM.
 When the MCOP is notified by BSH that a member has requested a state hearing, the MCOP shall review the state hearing request and within two business days of receipt of the BSH notice, confirm via email to State Hearings Scheduling@jfs.ohio.gov one of the following: - i.
 The MCOP has no record that the member has requested a plan appeal pertaining to the state hearing request; - ii.
-The MCOP made an adverse appeal resolution pertaining to the state hearing request, whether or not the appeal was expedited, and attach a copy of the State Hearing Notice issued to the member; - iii.
+The MCOP made an adverse appeal resolution pertaining to the state hearing request, whether or not the appeal was expedited, and attach a copy of the State Hearing Notice issued to the member;

+- iii.
 The MCOP made a decision to authorize the services pertaining to the state hearing request and identify the date the member and provider were notified of the authorization; or - iv.
 The MCOP has not yet made a decision on the appeal request pertaining to the state hearing request and identify the date the MCOP received the appeal request and the date the MCOP is currently required to decide an appeal resolution.